yen5004/ping-attack/Task7_ICMP.md

 # Exfiltration using ICMP

 In this task, we will be showing how to exfiltrate data using the ICMP protocol.
 ICMP stands for **I**nternet **C**ontrol **M**essage **P**rotocol, and it is a network layer protocol used to handle error reporting.
-If you need more information about ICMP and the fundamentals of computer networking, you may visit the following THM room: [What is Networking](https://tryhackme.com/room/whatisnetworking) https://tryhackme.com/room/whatisnetworking.
+If you need more information about ICMP and the fundamentals of computer networking, you may visit the following THM room: [What is Networking](https://tryhackme.com/room/whatisnetworking) or visit: https://tryhackme.com/room/whatisnetworking.

 Network devices such as routers use **`ICMP`** to check network connectivities between devices.
 Note that the ICMP protocol is not a transport protocol to send data between devices.
-Let's say that two hosts need to test the connectivity in the network; then, we can use the **`{color:red}ping{/color}`** command to send **`ICMP`** packets through the network, as shown in the figure below:
+Let's say that two hosts need to test the connectivity in the network; then, we can use the **`ping`** command to send **`ICMP`** packets through the network, as shown in the figure below:

 ![image](https://github.com/user-attachments/assets/a4cbaf82-22f5-42df-aa28-3b03d4666d31)<br>
 #### ICMP Request and Reply Diagram<br>